Latimeriidae

-Latimeriidae is the only extant family of coelacanths, an ancient lineage of lobe-finned fish.
-It contains two extant species in the genus Latimeria, found in deep waters off the coasts of southern Africa and east-central Indonesia.
-In addition, several fossil genera are known from the Mesozoic of Europe, the Middle East, and the southeastern United States, dating back to the Triassic.
+Latimeriidae is a family of coelacanths.
+It is the only and longest living extant group of coelacanths containing two extant species in the genus Latimeria.
+Today, they are found in deep waters off the coasts of southern Africa and east-central Indonesia.
+Several fossil genera dating back to the Triassic period are known from the Mesozoic of Europe, the Middle East, and the southeastern United States.